• ECTS

 a) Partitioning in metric space: K-means method & refinements.

-b) Hierarchical classification: indices, CAH algorithm, criteria for choosing partitions.
+b) Hierarchical classification: indices, CAH algorithm, partition selection criteria.

 c) Mixed classification.